About ADHD

 * Difficulty in time management

-Physical appearance & practical actions
+Physical appearance & actions

 Other difficulties